-K. Declaration of Covenants, Easements and Restrictions.

-(1) A declaration shall be submitted to the Township at the time of final plan submission, which shall be in a form deemed satisfactory to the Township Solicitor, and shall include provisions for the maintenance, repair, replacement, and liability responsibilities, for all proposed open space and all structures located in open space (such as park and recreation facilities, pavilions, gazebos, benches, trails and the like) in a form acceptable to the Township.

-3. In order to promote flexibility of design in the Traditional Neighborhood Development Overlay District, modifications from specific design criteria that pertain to subdivision and land development aspects of development may be needed, as provided for in Article VII-A, Traditional Neighborhood Development, of the Pennsylvania Municipalities Planning Code, §§706-A.(g)(1) and 706-A.(g)(2).
-The Board of Supervisors shall have the authority to grant modifications of such subdivision and land development requirements it in the Board of Supervisors discretion, it determines that such modifications pertaining to such features as streets, alleys, sidewalks, crosswalks, street trees, street lights, curbs, hedges, fences, walls, drainage, utilities, and the like, and to those features as illustrated and described in the manual, Exhibit B will result in a better design of a Traditional Neighborhood Development, and will not adversely affect the health, safety, and welfare of the Township.

-4. Compliance with the provisions for the Traditional Neighborhood Development Overlay District under this Part shall be determined by the Board of Supervisors in the exercise of its reasonable discretion and judgment, in consultation with the Township Planning Commission.
-(Ord.
-2003-9-1, 9/4/2003; as added by Ord.
-2008-3, 7/16/2008, §2)
+- K. Declaration of Covenants, Easements and Restrictions. - a.
+A declaration shall be submitted to the Township at the time of final plan submission, which shall be in a form deemed satisfactory to the Township Solicitor, and shall include provisions for the maintenance, repair, replacement, and liability responsibilities, for all proposed open space and all structures located in open space (such as park and recreation facilities, pavilions, gazebos, benches, trails and the like) in a form acceptable to the Township. - 3.
+In order to promote flexibility of design in the Traditional Neighborhood Development Overlay District, modifications from specific design criteria that pertain to subdivision and land development aspects of development may be needed, as provided for in Article VII-A, Traditional Neighborhood Development, of the Pennsylvania Municipalities Planning Code, §706-A.(g)(1) and §706-A.(g)(2).
+The Board of Supervisors shall have the authority to grant modifications of such subdivision and land development requirements if in the Board of Supervisors discretion, it determines that such modifications pertaining to such features as streets, alleys, sidewalks, crosswalks, street trees, street lights, curbs, hedges, fences, walls, drainage, utilities, and the like, and to those features as illustrated and described in the manual, Exhibit B will result in a better design of a Traditional Neighborhood Development, and will not adversely affect the health, safety, and welfare of the Township. - 4.
+Compliance with the provisions for the Traditional Neighborhood Development Overlay District under this Part shall be determined by the Board of Supervisors in the exercise of its reasonable discretion and judgment, in consultation with the Township Planning Commission.